shantanu2693/Sketchpad/README.md

-This is a sketchpad with grids that change colours.
+This is a sketchpad with grids that change colors.
+The opacity of the color increases as you keep hovering over it.
 The project uses DOM manipulation and Event listeners.